 It’s certainly a role that fits like a glove for Rosario Dawson.
 Here’s our press interview featuring her talking about that moment manifesting Ahsoka into existence and her hunger for a Season 2.
 With the fanfare received from the trailer and the popularity surrounding this animated character, Season 2 could become a reality.

-Ahsoka premieres August 2023 on Disney+.
+Ahsoka premieres Tuesday August 22nd 2023 on Disney+ and episodes will air every Tuesday.

 What's Your Reaction?